 It’s Us, Not Them

 Every human society will experience differences of opinion and disapproval of other people’s actions.
 Unfortunately, that’s very natural.
-It’s also very natural for us to view those who think differently than we do as the cause of our societal problems.
-Most Christians seem to share this view; that it’s all those non-Christians who are the problem.
-I suggest as a Christian, however, that the fundamental problem is with Us, not Them.
+It’s also natural for us to view those who think differently than we do as the cause of our societal problems.
+Most Christians seemingly think non-Christians are the problem.
+I suggest, however, the fundamental problem is Us, not Them.

-As Christians, we live under the new covenant, which is characterized by grace and not the Law of the Old Testament, so those lists of problems don’t apply to us directly.
-However, our covenant, the New Testament, also indicates that the condition of our society is at least partly dependent upon us.
+As Christians, we live under the new covenant of grace and not the Law of the Old Testament, so those lists of problems don’t apply to us directly.
+However, our covenant, the New Testament, also reveals the condition of our society is at least partly dependent on us.

-It urges us to offer prayers, intercession and thanksgiving for everyone, including government leaders and authorities, that we may live peaceful and quiet lives in all godliness and holiness.
-(1 Tim 2:1-2) If we honor God, things will go better for us.
-We may still experience persecution and troubles because we live in a fallen world, but Jesus overcame the world and so can we.
-(Mt 5:10, 11, 44; Jn 16:33; 1 Jn 5:4; et al) We can conclude, then, that our faithfulness influences the condition of our society.
+It urges us to offer prayers, intercession and thanksgiving for everyone, including government leaders and authorities, that we may live peaceful and quiet lives in all godliness and holiness (1 Tim.
+2:1-2).
+If we honor God, life in general will go better for us.
+We may still experience persecution and troubles because we live in a fallen world, but Jesus overcame the world and so can we (Matt.
+5:10, 11, 44; John 16:33; 1 John 5:4; et al).
+We can conclude our faithfulness influences the condition of our society.

 The single biggest problem we have as a nation today isn’t politics, the economy, racism, abortion, violence in entertainment or any other social issue.
-America is in trouble primarily because most American Christians don’t know or care what the Bible says and, as a result, have failed to do what it says.
+America is in trouble mainly because most American Christians don’t know or care what the Bible says and, as a result, have failed to do what it says.
 We think we can live like the world and enjoy the benefits of God’s kingdom.
 We want the best of both worlds, as if the world’s best were worth having.
 In reality, most of us think and act just like the world; we simply do something different on Sunday mornings and blame others for our problems.
-As a result, the American church at large is lukewarm, a mixture of true Christianity and worldliness, which is repulsive to God.
-(Rev 3:15-16)
+As a result, the American church at large is lukewarm, a mixture of true Christianity and worldliness, which is repulsive to God (Rev. 3:15-16).

-Frankly, if I were a sinner looking at the church community, I wouldn’t be interested in what the church at large has to offer.
-We’re no better than the world and seem to have nothing of value to offer, other than a promise of life after death.
-Since most sinners don’t believe in life after death, that promise is meaningless to them.
+Frankly, if I were a sinner looking at the church community, I wouldn’t want what the church at large has to offer.
+We seemingly have nothing better to offer than the world, except forgiveness of sin and life after death.
+Since most sinners don’t believe in sin or life after death, they’re not interested

-As a believer, I’m distressed by the indifference and lack of power in most Christians, including myself.
+I’m distressed by the spiritual indifference and lack of power in most Christians, including myself.
 I’m deeply disturbed when we blame our national and cultural problems on the ungodly, while ignoring the influence and responsibility we have.
-We desperately need another Great Awakening, but that is unlikely to happen until we accept the Bible as the inerrant Word of God, conform our minds to what it says and then do what it says.
+We desperately need another Great Awakening.
+But we won’t experience it unless we accept the Bible’s inerancy, conform our minds to what it says, and then do what it says.
 We can’t expect God to transform our nation if we Christians are unwilling to transform ourselves and obey him.